peterweissdk/piwigo-docker-compose/README.md

-This Docker compose file include the base images from linuxserver/mariadb and linuxserver/piwigo The setup is testet on a Raspberry Pi 3 running Ubuntu 22.04 headless server.
+This Docker compose file include the base images from linuxserver/mariadb and linuxserver/piwigo This setup is testet on a Raspberry Pi 3 running Ubuntu 22.04 headless server.

 ### _My setup:_
 - Piwigo